Table of Contents

 2).
 Network as a Service (NaaS)

-Cloud offers you to configure, manage and develop networking environment for your application.
+The cloud offers you to configure, manage and develop a networking environment for your application.
 Here, you can deploy your application in the Virtual private or public cloud.
-You can set your subnet groups, perform masking, generate static IP, manage domain name system, and add to or remove security groups for all networking layers you need like HTTP, HTTPs, FTP, sFTP, etc.
+You can set your subnet groups, perform masking, generate static IP, manage the domain name system, and add to or remove security groups for all networking layers you need like HTTP, HTTP, FTP, sFTP, etc.

 3).
 Platform as a Service (PaaS)